moderepo/bizstack-console-plugin-samples/README.md

           In summary, how the admin needs to configure the `dynamicProps` settings will depend on the route settings and how the data are provided in the URL.

-          IMPORTANT NOTE: A developer can decide that using `dynamicProps` is too complicated and have the component get the values for these dynamic props in the component itself.
+          IMPORTANT NOTE: A developer can feel that using `dynamicProps` is too complicated and have the component get the values for these dynamic props in the component itself.
 For example, the project knows that the `userId` will be in the route params because the project will set up the custom routes like this
           ```